flatcar-archive/flatcar-docs/os/using-systemd-and-udev-rules.md

 That rule means that udev will trigger `device-attach.service` systemd unit on any block device attachment.
 Now when we use this command `virsh attach-disk coreos /dev/VG/test vdc` on host machine, we should see `device has been attached` message in Flatcar Linux node's journal.
 This example should be similar to USB/SAS/SATA device attach.

-## Flatcar Linux Config example
+## Container Linux Config example

-To use the unit and udev rule with a Flatcar Linux Config, modify this example as needed:
+To use the unit and udev rule with a Container Linux Config, modify this example as needed:

 ```yaml container-linux-config
 storage: